GW2. A guide to the Old Lion’s Court Strike Mission from Living World Season 1: Battle for Lion’s Arch.

 While CC is necessary for this encounter, knowing when and when not to use it is important.

-A Kiter can be useful for tanking the Watchknights away from the group during the later phases.
+A Kiter can be useful for baiting the Green Watchknights tether away from the group during the later phases.

 Otherwise stick to standard heal, quickness, alacrity, might composition for 2 parties of 5.